-After the metalwork arrived from Detroit by railway, the lower courses of the caisson were assembled onshore and then towed to the offshore site on June 24th, 1904.
+After the metalwork arrived from Detroit by railway, the lower courses of the caisson were assembled onshore, launched, and then towed to the offshore site on June 23, 1904 by the lighthouse tender Arbutus and the tug Dello.
+Before the caisson arrived at the site, a wooden wharf had been built to store supplies and aid in the construction.
 A wooden cofferdam was built in the bottom of the caisson and connected to a central air shaft.
 This watertight chamber was then pressurized to keep the seawater out and allow men inside to remove the sand and muck below the bottom edge of the caisson.
-On July 21st, the caisson, which stood in eighteen feet of water, had sunk to the target depth of twenty feet into the shoal.
+On July 21, the caisson, which stood in eighteen feet of water, had sunk to the target depth of twenty feet into the shoal.
 The caisson was then filled with concrete, except for a cylindrical area at its top, which would hold the station’s water cisterns.

-The caisson portion was completed in August 1904, but as funding was depleted, the project was put on hold until the following July when an additional $12,000 was made available by Congress.
-A temporary lens lantern was placed atop the caisson to mark the man-made navigational obstacle during this interval.
-While work on the five-story superstructure was ongoing, a storm struck the site.
+The caisson portion was completed in August 1904, but as funding was depleted, the project was put on hold until the following July when Congress allocated an additional $12,000.
+To mark the man-made navigational obstacle during this interval, a temporary lens lantern was placed atop the caisson.
+Workers were busy assembling the five-story superstructure when a storm struck the construction site.
 On the evening of October 7, 1905, the barometer plunged, the seas rose, and the crew was ordered to vacate their quarters on the temporary wooden wharf for the safer confines of the caisson.
 Conrad Thompson, who was supervising this phase of the project, described the ordeal.
 “As the men were in the open caisson sitting up that night a spray would come over every once and a while and wet all hands.
 There was no sleeping that night and the next day for any of us.”
 After this sleepless period, the storm quickly abated, and work was resumed after minor repairs were made to the wharf.